florian/cookie.js/readme.md

 ## Contribute

-If you find any bugs in this script or have ideas how to improve it please let me know.
-You are also very welcome to contribute to the code here on github.
+If you find any bugs in this script or have ideas how to improve it please let me know by submitting an [issue](/js-coder/cookie.js/issues).
+You are also very welcome to add or change things.
+Take a look at the [roadmap](/js-coder/cookie.js/blob/master/roadmap.md) to see what features are planned.